levibostian/ci-bootstrap/README.md

 *Note: Scripts inside of the `deprecated` folder are not being updated and may be deleted at some point.
 They exist here for reference and legacy code, only.*

+*Note: This project may be unmaintained at some point in the future to switch over to using [shared config files](https://docs.travis-ci.com/user/build-config-imports/).
+The scripts may be archived for read-only purposes.*

+# Assumptions

+Scripts in this repo are assumed to be executed in a certain environment.
+However, they may work in others.

+* Ubuntu or macOS running on Travis-CI

 # Design of the scripts

 Here are some of the design decisions made while creating this repo.